meshtastic/meshtastic.github.io/README.md

 If you want to have the latest version of the software, you can replace `stable` with `unstable`.

-Then run `apt update && apt install -y meshtasticd`.
+Then run `sudo apt update && sudo apt install -y meshtasticd`.